 THE LADY GANG AT SIXTH & I –

 Last week, I went to see The Lady Gang on tour at DC’s Sixth & I—it was so much fun.
 If you’re unfamiliar, Lady Gang is a podcast with new episodes twice a week that has long been one of my favorites—the hosts, Becca, Keltie, and Jackie, share weekly updates from their lives, interview guests across the pop culture spectrum, and dish out at advice.
 They’re on tour to promote their second book, Lady Secrets, which comes out on September 20.

-Part of my day job is influencer marketing for Capital One, and we had the pleasure of working with Becca last year on a campaign.
+Part of my day job is influencer marketing, and I had the pleasure of working with Becca last year on a campaign.
 My coworker, Bridgette, and I really bonded with her and so when we found out one of the Lady Gang’s tour stops was DC, it was a no-brainer for us to make a night out of it!
 Following the show—which was hilarious—we grabbed a nightcap at a nearby bar.
 I haven’t had a wild Thursday like that in a while and have no regrets.

 BUILDING MY FAMILY’S DIGITAL ARCHIVES —

 I’ve written about this project before, but it’s one I recently picked back up so I wanted to share again.
 In early 2021, I bought a photo scanner in an effort to digitize my family’s photo archives.
 While we used Legacy Box to digitize our home videos, which I can’t recommend enough, getting photos done, especially for the amount of photos we have, was going to be so expensive.
 I love looking through old photos and I love organizational projects, so this was something I was willing to take on myself with a $100 scanner.
 I am not exaggerating when I say this project will take years, but to me, it will be worth it in the end—and, it’s a mindless task I can do at night while watching TV instead of browsing on my phone.